alidcastano/alidcastano-jekyll/_posts/2016-02-08-balance-focus.md

 If I only had one task on my to do list, this wouldn't be a problem.
 But as I try to divide my time between writing, speaking, and programming--oh, and school--my lack of willpower becomes stressing.

 How do successful people do it?
 Take a guy like [Derek Sivers](https://sivers.org/), for example.
 He started a company to help independent musicians like himself and years later sold it for $22M; he's written the best book I've ever read on entrepreneurship, [Anything You Want](http://www.amazon.com/Anything-You-Want-Derek-Sivers/dp/1936719118); and his [TED Talks](http://www.ted.com/speakers/derek_sivers) have over 5M views.
-In summary, he's basically checked off my entire list of goals.
+In summary, he's checked off my entire list of goals.

 Luckily, I also found out that he answers ALL emails (don't ask me how) that ask for his advice.